Here’s our most frequently asked questions. If you can’t find the answer here just get in touch with us.

 Binoculars will greatly enhance your day as well for picking up the birds at a distance, and overall observation of their features and behaviour.

 As we are venturing into an ocean environment you need to take extra care of your optical equipment.
-All camera equipment and binoculars are the responsibility of the owner for the entirety of the tour and all care should be taken with your equipment to ensure it’s well protected while we are moving and out at various stops during the day.
+All camera equipment and binoculars are the responsibility of the owner for the entirety of the tour and all care should be taken with your equipment to ensure it’s well protected while we are moving, and when we’re stopped at various locations during the day.
 There is potential for sea spray/splashes and rain on the tours.

-Also please don’t bring tripods or scopes on the boat as they take up too much room, and are basically useless as even when stationary the boat will be moving due to swell and wind.
+• Tripods or Scopes’ as they take up too much room on the boat and are basically useless as even when stationary the boat will be moving due to swell and wind.

 • There’s lots of accommodation and food options locally in Tutukaka and Ngunguru (a nearby coastal village).